 Well, since we had a king-size mattress, we needed a king-size bed frame.
 Unfortunately, most nicer options were out of our price range, and the cheaper options (IKEA) were too cheap.
 So being the intrepid DIY-er that he is, Chris decided to build a bed frame for us.

-The platform itself was simple — Chris just used a nail gun to nail a bunch of 2x4s together, exactly like framing a floor or wall.
+The platform itself was simple — Chris just used a framing nail gun to nail a bunch of 2x4s and 2x6s together, exactly like framing a floor or wall.
 Then he used 2x8s to make the legs and frame.
 We decided to keep it simple and modern with two 2x8s butted up against each other for the legs.
+Chris connected them at right angles by drilling pocket screw holes using this Mini Kreg Jig Kit that we got on Amazon.

 Before putting the frame together we sanded, stained and sealed the wood.
 We used Minwax Classic Gray for the stain, which is a beautiful weathered gray, one of Minwax’s newest colors.
 After it dried, we brushed polyurethane over top and let the frame off-gas in the garage for a few days.
-Finally, Chris brought it into the room and screwed all the wood together.
+Finally, Chris brought it into the room and screwed all the wood together by using long screws (3″) drilled through the inner frame into the outer frame.
 He also screwed two pieces of plywood on top of the frame to form a solid base for the mattress.

 And here it is, in all its delicious king-sized glory.